 - Take a larger resolution of the Youtube video, center it and put it on a background.. maybe a rich shade of green.
-I personally love the “British racing green” and it would be a trust color for Muslims (referring back to some World Religions classes I took the word was that Green is a standard color for the Koran, so this should speak value to the subconscious mind)
+I personally love the “British racing green” and it would be a trusted color for Muslims (referring back to some World Religions classes I took the word was that Green is a standard color for the Koran, so this should speak value to the subconscious mind)

 - Have the labels be Your Name, Your Email, Your Skype ID.
 The “your” makes it more conversational and personal…. and therefore less generic.